zeebooksalot/booksweeps-new/HEADER_REFACTORING_SUMMARY.md

 ## 🔍 **Verification Results**

 ### **✅ Import Compatibility**
-- Homepage now uses modular version: `@/components/Header/index`
+- All pages now use modular version: `@/components/Header/index`
 - Original file preserved for reference
 - No breaking changes to component APIs